-UT Learning & Development’s Susan Franzen and Tommy Darwin provide full-service group facilitation tailored to your needs.
+UT Learning & Development provides full-service group facilitation tailored to your needs.
 As group learning specialists who serve as your partner and guide, they can integrate their content with your desired outcomes or help build something new, just for you.
-Choose from a list of topics below or work with Tommy and Susan to develop a customized solution.
+Popular topics for events are below.
 Contact us to discuss pricing.

-Effective Teams: Collaboration strategies, change management, communication, diversity and inclusion, and emotional intelligence.
+- Effective Teams: Collaboration strategies, change management, communication, and emotional intelligence.

-Susan is a collaborative, strategic, and visionary leader with a focus on growth, change, and performance improvement.
-She is Managing Partner of PatternShifts, LLC and Vice President of Strategy and Leadership for AXIOM Learning Solutions where she designs and facilitates programs that improve performance, shift culture, and align with organizational strategy.
+Susan is a collaborative, strategic, and visionary leader with a focus individual and organizational improvement.
+She is Founding Principal of PatternShifts, LLC where she leads teams to design and facilitate coaching and leadership development programs that improve performance, shift culture, and align with organizational strategy.

-Her most recent previous roles include Assistant Vice Chancellor for Organizational Effectiveness at The University of Texas System, and founder and president of LifeU, Inc., a national leadership and organizational development consulting firm with offices in Chicago, Boston and Austin.
+Her most recent previous roles include Vice President for Strategy and Leadership at AXIOM Learning Solutions, Assistant Vice Chancellor for Organizational Effectiveness at The University of Texas System, and founder and president of LifeU, Inc., a national leadership and organizational development consulting firm with offices in Chicago, Boston and Austin.

-Additional roles at UT included Director, Shared Services Innovations, where she led the change management and training efforts for various projects, including a multi-institution enterprise resource planning implementation and multi-institution Transformations in Medical Education (TIME) initiative and Director, Leadership Institute where her programs achieved an average 91 percent effectiveness rating.
+Additional roles at UT included Director, Shared Services Innovations, where she led the change management and training efforts for various projects, including a multi-institution enterprise resource planning implementation and multi-institution Transformations in Medical Education (TIME) initiative and Director, Leadership Institute.

-Susan holds a Bachelor’s degree in Business Administration from Elmhurst College and a Master’s in the Neuroscience of Leadership from Middlesex University.
-She is a graduate of Coach University, and is certified in DiSC® Behavioral Theory, Training and Development (Boston University), Evaluation (Kirkpatrick), The Leadership Challenge program and LPI Online 360-assessment, Prosci Change Management, and as a Professional Teleclass Leader.
-She is immediate past Chair of Hospice Austin where she has volunteered and served on the Board since 2003.
+Susan holds a Master’s in the Neuroscience of Leadership from Middlesex University and a Bachelor’s degree in Business Administration from Elmhurst College.
+She is a graduate of Coach University, and is certified in DiSC® Behavioral Theory, Training and Development (Boston University), Evaluation (Kirkpatrick), The Leadership Challenge and LPI Online 360-assessment, Prosci Change Management, the PSIndexTM, and as a Professional Teleclass Leader.
+She serves as Vice President of the Friends of Kishwauketoe Nature Conservancy Board in Williams Bay, Wisconsin.
 In her spare time, she reads books on neuroscience “for fun”.